 Well, I don't.

-Some are saying it's a pro-Antifa um movie.
+Some are saying it's a pro-Antifa movie.

-And uh I, for one, am certainly glad that they're marching for keeping the kings away because so far they're doing a great job.
+And I, for one, am certainly glad that they're marching for keeping the kings away because so far they're doing a great job.

-I'd keep doing it, because you know, if something works, keep doing it.
+So if the last one worked that well, it just makes sense I'd keep doing it because you know, if something works, keep doing it.

-So no kings so far, and I think this one's gonna work too.
+And I think this one's going to work too.

-Um I'm I'm not feeling any kings emerging.
+I'm not feeling any kings emerging.

 So kind of genius.